EvilBytecode/GoDefender/README.md

 - https://github.com/AdvDebug: Inspired me to start making this package.
 Without him, it wouldn't be here.
 Check out his GitHub.
 - https://github.com/MmCopyMemory: Provided ideas and much more.
 Check out his GitHub.
+- I made this because I noticed someone was trying to crack or analyze my other Go programs.
+Previously, I had many lines of anti-debugging code (I coded lazily and put everything into one), so I wanted to create something quick and reliable that would make a reverse engineer's life harder.
+Thus, I made GoDefender.

+### TODO (V1.0.6 Plans):
+- Check Disk / RAM (If disk size is less than 100GB, exit; and if RAM size is less than 6GB, exit).
+- Flags and artifacts.
+- Execution time is lame, but I guess it can be added as well.
+- Hiding threads through (NtSetInformationThread).
+- Theres probably more, but i cant think of any right now.